-Deb Cleland is research assistant to John and Valerie Braithwaite, on the projects Regulation and Social Capital and Peacebuilding Compared, providing qualitative data analysis expertise and research support.
-In particular, Valerie and Deb are looking at how regulation can improve quality of life and citizen engagement in our democracy.
+Deb Cleland is a Post-Doctoral Fellow working with Valerie Braithwaite on the project Regulation and Social Capital.
+Valerie and Deb are looking at how individuals and institutions can build social capital to improve regulation, quality of life and citizen engagement in our democracy.

 Safety for children can be improved and care capacity in the child’s local community can be more effectively harnessed through a responsive regulatory approach.

 Publication type: Book chapter